MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

-# Scenario 1 - Backup a vhost on RabbitMQ cluster onto another vhost on another RabbitMQ cluster running in GCP
+# Scenario 1 - Backup a vhost onto another vhost on another RabbitMQ cluster running in GCP

+## Introduction
 We want to move all the messages from a vhost on RabbitMQ cluster onto another another RabbitMQ cluster.
-The reasons why we need to do that are not important but imagine that we are upgrading the former RabbitMQ cluster and we do not want to take any chances should it failed.
-Hence we move all the messages to a **backup** RabbitMQ cluster until we complete the upgrade and then we move back all the messages from the **backup** RabbitMQ cluster to the former cluster.
+The reasons why we need to do that are not important but imagine that we are upgrading a RabbitMQ cluster and we do not want to take any chances with the messages should the upgrade failed.
+Therefore, the first thing we do is to move all the messages to a **backup** RabbitMQ cluster until we complete the upgrade and then we move back all the messages from the **backup** RabbitMQ cluster to the former cluster.

+## What we are going to
-In this scenario we are going to demonstrate the following:
+In this scenario, we are going to:
 1. Deploy 2 RabbitMQ clusters on Kubernetes.
 Each cluster will be deployed on a separate namespace representing an hypothetical site.
 The sites/namespaces are `main-site` and `dr-site`
-2. Deploy consumer and producer application so that we produce and consume messages to/from any site
+2. Deploy a consumer and producer application so that we produce and consume messages to/from any site
 3. Produce a backlog of messages
-4. Transfer messages from main site to the dr site
+4. Transfer all messages -regardless on which queue they are- from main site to the dr site

+## Get started
 To deploy the scenario run the command `make deploy-all` (Check out next section [Deploy RabbitMQ clusters](#Deploy-RabbitMQ-clusters) to get your local environment ready to operate with GCP tools).
 This will deploy the 2 sites, with a RabbitMQ cluster on each site and one producer and one consumer application connected to the `main` site's RabbitMQ cluster only.
 There are no applications connected to the `dr` site just yet.

+## Let's transfer messages from main to dr site
 If we want to see in action how to transfer messages we need to produce a message backlog.
 For that, we stop the consumer app and then producer app.
 The lag between stopping both will produce enough messages to demonstrate how to transfer those messages.
 1. Stop the consumer application: `make stop-main-consumer`
 2. Stop the producer application: `make stop-main-producer`